bvsbharat/CogniLLaMA/README.md

 - **Accessibility-First Design**: Comprehensive text customization options including OpenDyslexic font support
 - **Real-Time Adjustments**: Instantly apply text formatting changes for the most comfortable reading experience

-## 🎯 Why Cogni-llama?
+## 🎯 Why CogniLlama?

-Unlike traditional text summarizers, Cogni-llama is designed to preserve the complete reading experience.
+Unlike traditional text summarizers, CogniLlama is designed to preserve the complete reading experience.
 We believe everyone deserves to enjoy the full journey of reading while having content presented in a way that works best for them.
-Cogni-llama adapts the text presentation without sacrificing content or context.
+CogniLlama adapts the text presentation without sacrificing content or context.

 ## 🚀 Installation